muscbridge/PyDesigner/README.md

 ### PyDesigner

-On the [main PyDesigner Github page](https://github.com/m-ama/PyDesigner), click the green "Clone or download" button.
+On the [main PyDesigner Github page](https://github.com/m-ama/PyDesigner), click the green "Clone or download" button to access the latest PyDesigner build.
 Click "Download ZIP".
 When the download is complete, find the PyDesigner-master.zip in your Downloads folder and unzip.

 PyDesigner is located here: `/PyDesigner-master/designer/pydesigner.py`

+**Note:** If you need a stable and tested build, download the most recent release from the [Release tab](https://github.com/m-ama/PyDesigner/releases).
+Click on `Source code (zip)` link and decompress (unzip) to any folder you desire.

 ## Running PyDesigner